FedAdaVR: Adaptive Variance Reduction for Robust Federated Learning under Limited Client Participation: Detailed Comparison of FedAdaVR and FedAdaVR-Quant Across Adaptive Optimisers

-Tables~\ref{tab:shakespeare_accuracy_com},~\ref{tab:MNIST_accuracy_com},~\ref{tab:FashiontMNIST_accuracy_com}, and~\ref{tab:CIFAR10_accuracy_com} present a comparative analysis of experimental results for \textsc{FedAdaVR} and \textsc{FedAdaVR-Quant} across various adaptive optimisers and datasets.
-FedVARP is also included, as it utilises a server learning rate $\eta_s$.
-Bold text denotes the optimiser achieving the highest performance.
-Lamb consistently attains the best results on the CIFAR-10 dataset, whereas no definitive frontrunner emerges for the other datasets.
-Consequently, Lamb appears to be the preferred optimiser for more complex datasets such as CIFAR-10.
-While Adagrad emerges as the top-performing optimiser on the Shakespeare dataset, it demonstrates robust but sub-optimal performance across the vision datasets, where it consistently achieves competitive results without securing the highest accuracy in any evaluated setting.
+This appendix provides the complete experimental results summarised in Section~6.3 of the main paper.
+Tables~\ref{tab:shakespeare_accuracy_com}, \ref{tab:MNIST_accuracy_com}, \ref{tab:FashiontMNIST_accuracy_com}, and \ref{tab:CIFAR10_accuracy_com} present a comparative analysis of \textsc{FedAdaVR} and \textsc{FedAdaVR-Quant} across various adaptive optimisers and datasets.
+FedVARP is also included for reference, as it similarly utilises a server learning rate $\eta_s$.
+Bold text denotes the optimiser achieving the highest accuracy for a given configuration.
+The best-performing configurations from these tables are used to generate the curves shown in Figures~\ref{fig:final_evaluation_accuracy_all}, \ref{fig:final_evaluation_loss_all}, and \ref{fig:Shakespeare}.

+Lamb consistently attains the best results on the CIFAR-10 dataset, whereas no single optimiser emerges as a definitive frontrunner across the other datasets.
+Consequently, Lamb appears to be the preferred choice for more complex tasks such as CIFAR-10.
+While Adagrad achieves the strongest performance on the Shakespeare dataset, it demonstrates competitive but largely sub-optimal performance across the vision datasets, with the exception of a single setting where it secured the highest accuracy.